bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So this is what we need to do.
 So that's part of the protocol.
 Obviously, if we're doing mining, we want to do encryption.
-We need encryption between the pool and the Datum gateway.
+We need encryption between the pool and the DATUM gateway.
 That's just a no-brainer at this stage in the game.
 We need to be able to validate the work with the server.
 We need to be able to support aggregation, which the gateway does.
 So we don't want a thousand connections to the pool for a thousand miners.
-We just want the Datum gateway to connect to the pool and deal with all those work.
+We just want the DATUM gateway to connect to the pool and deal with all those work.
 We don't want to care about what pool you're using.
 We don't want to care if you're lotto mining or if you're just using a pool.
 Any pool should be able to use this, and it shouldn't impact them in any negative way to do so.